corda/corda/docs/source/network-bootstrapper.rst

 one has changed something in their node-info, e.g. their P2P address.
 For this the new node-info file will need to be placed in the other nodes' ``additional-node-infos`` directory.
 A simple way to do this is to use `rsync <https://en.wikipedia.org/wiki/Rsync>`_.
-However, if it's known beforehand the set of nodes that will eventually form part of the network then all the node directories can be pregenerated in the bootstrap and only started when needed.
+However, if it's known beforehand the set of nodes that will eventually form part of the network then all the node directories can be pre-generated in the bootstrap and only started when needed.

 Running the bootstrapper again on the same network will allow a new node to be added or an existing one to have its updated node-info re-distributed.
-However this comes at the expense of having to temporarily collect the node directories back together again under a common parent directory.
+However, this comes at the expense of having to temporarily collect the node directories back together again under a common parent directory.

 Whitelisting contracts